 Beyond letters, I am also interested in how news flowed and how the British thought about and used the information that surround them.
-This interest informed my recent article, “Dealing with Newsmongers: News, Trust, and Letters in the British World, c.
+This interest informed my article, “Dealing with Newsmongers: News, Trust, and Letters in the British World, c.
 1670-1730,” which came out in the Hunting Library Quarterly in the summer of 2013.

 My second project, “Barbarous Country: The Global Reformation of Sir John Perceval, 1683-1748,” looks at four global projects of religious and social reform involving a member of the Anglo-Irish elite to examine the way the British thought about the wider world in relation to problems they faced at home and within the empire.